dmsul/dmsul.github.io/_pages/bio.md

 permalink: /bio/
 ---

-I am a research economist interested in environemental and urban topics.
+I am an economist interested in environemental and urban topics.